AbrarKhan99/Atliq_Mart_Supply_Chain_Insights/README.md

 - Mastered the art of utilizing sparklines to effectively visualize trends and utilized DAX functions to highlight months with exceptional values.
 - Leveraged dynamic switch buttons to dynamically alter the displayed charts, facilitating an interactive user experience.

-## 📦 Repository Structure

-The repository is organized as follows:

-- `data/`: Contains the dataset used for analysis.
-- `notebooks/`: Jupyter notebooks showcasing the data analysis process and visualization techniques.
-- `dashboard/`: Files related to the interactive dashboard creation.
+## 🤔 How to use the dashboard
-- `reports/`: Detailed reports and presentations of findings and recommendations.
-- `LICENSE`: The license governing the usage of this repository.

-## 🚀 Getting Started

 To dive into the world of AtliQ's data-driven journey and explore the insights gained, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone the repository to your local machine.
-2. Navigate to the `notebooks/` directory to explore the data analysis process.
-3. Check out the `dashboard/` folder for interactive dashboard-related files.
-4. Browse the `reports/` directory for comprehensive reports and presentations.
+2. Open the Power BI file (Atliq Mart - Report.pbix) using Power BI Desktop.
+3. Explore the visualizations created to gain valuable insights into Atliq Hardware's sales performance.

 ## 📞 Contact

-If you have any questions, feedback, or suggestions, feel free to reach out to us at [contact@atliq-analytics.com](mailto:contact@atliq-analytics.com).
+If you have any questions, feedback, or suggestions, feel free to reach out to me at [linkedin](https://www.linkedin.com/in/abrar-khan-57723219b/)

 Thank you for your interest in AtliQ Market Data Analytics!
 Let's uncover the power of data together. 💡📊